dnokafor/yourfinanceworks/api/docs/encrypted_data_fix_verification.md

 # Encrypted Data Exposure Fix - Verification Report

 ## Overview
-This document summarizes the successful implementation and verification of fixes for encrypted data exposure issues in the invoice management system.
+This document summarizes the successful implementation and verification of fixes for encrypted data exposure issues in the {APP_NAME}.

 ## Issues Fixed